Therapy and Treatment

 Seeking out therapy is an individual choice, and there are many reasons why people come to therapy.
 Sometimes it is to deal with long-standing psychological issues or struggles with anxiety or depression.
 Other times it is in response to unexpected changes in one’s life, such as a divorce or work transition.
-Many seek the advice of a psychologist as they pursue their growth and wellbeing.
+Many seek the advice of a therapist as they pursue their growth and wellbeing.

-Working with a psychologist can help provide insight, support, and new strategies for all types of life challenges.
+Working with a therapists can help provide insight, support, and new strategies for all types of life challenges.
 Therapy is right for anyone interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.

 Is therapy confidential?

 Any information that identifies you or that you give to your therapist will be treated with the utmost privacy and respect.
 Information about you is kept confidential and only disclosed to additional parties with your prior consent.